Sh0g0-1758/FLivGen/Cryptography/README.md

 There are two choices for noises.
 We can add Laplacian noise or gaussian noise.
 However, the use of Laplacian noise is preferred since the models are much less distorted compared to gaussian noise.

 To protect sensitive data in training a Generative Adversarial Network (GAN), the standard approach is to use differentially private (DP) stochastic gradient descent method in which controlled noise is added to the gradients.In Stochastic gradient method, when we update the weights after gradient by backpropagation, we only do it for one sample instead of all the samples present.
 However, this method called DPSGD is difficult to train because this complicated GAN does not necessarily converge to a noisy equilbrium, resulting in mode collapse and/or poor synthetic sample quality.
 In the paper on DPGANs, they used WGANs.
-So lets have a basic overview of what they are.
+But we wont delve into it.

 we can implement DPSGD method by simply adding noise to the optimiser in pytorch since it is made to look at the parameter gradients.
 So it all boils down to how much noise should we be adding.
 Now we just need to add enough noise to hide the largest possible gradient.
 However, it is possible that the gradients are unbounded.
 To bound them, we can just clip the gradients by scaling it down to C. we call this C as the clipping threshold.